-The Lilly Fellows Program in Humanities and the Arts funds several special projects for National Network institutions and awards two prizes.
+The Lilly Network of Church-Related Colleges and Universities funds several special projects for Network institutions and awards two prizes.

-Developed by the LFP staff in cooperation with the National Network Board, these projects are intended to advance the overall mission of the Program, and to increase the participation of Network institutions in the activities and formative experiences of the LFP.
+Developed by the Lilly Fellows Program in cooperation with the National Network Board, these projects are intended to advance the overall mission of the Program, and to increase the participation of Network institutions in the activities and formative experiences of the LFP.
 These projects are held at LFP Network colleges and universities and are organized by faculty and /or administrators from the host institutions.

 After the first year of membership in the National Network, all LFP colleges and universities are encouraged to apply for programs supported by the National Network.
 Applications are screened and grants awarded by the National Network Board.